Tim Wallach: Early life

-Wallach was born in Huntington Park, California, grew up in Tustin in Orange County, and attended University High School in neighboring Irvine.
+Wallach was born on September 14, 1957, in Huntington Park, California, a working-class suburb of Los Angeles.
+He grew up in Tustin in Orange County, and attended University High School in neighboring Irvine.
 There he played on the school's lower-level baseball team during his freshman and sophomore years before being promoted to the varsity team for his last two years.
 Wallach was not drafted by a major league team out of high school.
 He enrolled at Saddleback College and transferred to California State University, Fullerton to play college baseball for the Cal State Fullerton Titans.

 Wallach played for the United States national baseball team in the 1978 Amateur World Series.
 His stat-line in the series was .395/.455/.763, while having 14 runs and runs batted in (RBIs), both being the second-most in the series.
 The United States finished second to Cuba in the tournament.
 Wallach led the Titans to its first Division I title at the College World Series in Omaha in 1979, was named to the all-tournament team, and won the Golden Spikes Award.
 He was an All-American and named the Sporting News College Player of the Year.